mobilabsolutions/stash-sdk-backend/README.md

 ## Building the project

-The Stash is using `ktlint` formatter.
+The Stash Backend is using `ktlint` formatter.
 You should first format all the files by running the following command from the project root folder:
 ```
 mvn antrun:run@ktlint-format
 ```